Extragorey/migradoccore-extensions/README.md

 # MigraDocCore.Extensions

 Extensions for [MigraDocCore/PDFSharpCore](https://github.com/ststeiger/PdfSharpCore).
 This project was ported from the [hivvetech/migradoc-extensions](https://github.com/hivvetech/migradoc-extensions) project.
-It also adds support for Markdown in header or footer sections.
+It also adds support for HTML and Markdown in header or footer sections.

 ## Quick Start

 The biggest feature provided by this library is the ability to convert from HTML and Markdown to PDF, via MigraDocCore's Document Object Model.

-MigraDocCore.Extensions makes use of [Markdig](https://github.com/xoofx/markdig) (replacing MarkdownSharp in the original library) to convert from Markdown to HTML and the [Html Agility Pack](http://htmlagilitypack.codeplex.com/) to convert from HTML to PDF.
+MigraDocCore.Extensions makes use of [Markdig](https://github.com/xoofx/markdig) (replacing MarkdownSharp in the original library) to convert from Markdown to HTML and the [Html Agility Pack](https://html-agility-pack.net/) to convert from HTML to PDF.

 Since the MigraDoc DOM is pretty basic, much of the conversion involves setting the `Style` of generated MigraDoc `Paragraph` instances.
 You can then configure these styles however you like.
-See the [example project](https://github.com/Extragorey/migradoccore-extensions/blob/master/MigraDocCore.Extensions.Examples/Program.cs#L59) for more details.
+See the [example project](https://github.com/Extragorey/migradoccore-extensions/blob/master/MigraDocCore.Extensions.Examples/Program.cs#L61) for more details.

 #### Converting from Markdown to PDF